Introduction

 • Demand refers to the requirement of a particular good or service by the people.

-If lots of people want those mobiles, then it implies that the demand is high.
+If quite a number of people out there want these mobiles, then that means the demand is high.

-These two forces act together to determine the prices.
-If the demand is high and supply is low (let’s say, a popular mobile phone runs out of stock), prices will automatically spike up.
-Similarly, if the supply is high but the demand is low (think of last season’s fashion items), prices tend to fall downwards.
+Furthermore, these two forces work together to determine the prices.
+If supply is low and demand is high (for example, a ‘cool’ mobile phone goes out of stock), the price spikes off the roof automatically.
+If the supply is high and demand is low (this last season’s fashion items, for instance) then prices tend to head inexorably downwards.

-In general, the real-world businesses update their prices based on these supply and demand.
-Those who are working in the business management, will know when to raise or lower prices which will make a huge difference for organizations into profitability.
+In general, the basis for supply and demand in the real-world businesses updates its prices accordingly.
+Everybody working in business management will know when to raise or lower prices which could make such a difference between profit and loss in organizations.

 "Lead with Confidence—Earn Your Business Management Diploma from NBBT College."